Can I Rebuild My Credit after Bankruptcy? Yes You Can!

 Finally, even if you must take the means test, it is still quite possible that you will qualify for Chapter 7.
 Very often, high-income debtors have high allowable expenses, including mortgage payments, vehicle payments, etc., that will offset their earnings.
 Although the means test is complex and must be handled carefully, it is not at all unusual for high-income debtors to pass the test.
 However, failing to list income of any kind can lead to unpleasant consequences.
 Attention to detail is the name of the game.

-What about Chapter 13?
+What about Chapter 13 for High-Income Debtors?

 We have spent most of this blog discussing the initial qualification for Chapter 7.
 However, it is important to note that even if you pass or avoid the means test, you do not automatically get to file Chapter 7.
 You must meet all other requirements, including a showing that after expenses, you have no significant disposable income to pay your creditors.
 In addition, there may be a reason for choosing Chapter 13, such as saving a house from foreclosure or a car from repossession.
 In some cases, a non-bankruptcy solution such as debt negotiation may be available.